 If needed, pressure within the brain can often be temporarily reduced by removing spinal fluid with repeated spinal taps Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar punctures) until a shunt is placed.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar punctures) until a shunt is placed.

 In some children, doctors do a ventriculostomy.
-In this procedure, doctors do not place a shunt and instead create an opening between a ventricle and the subarachnoid space in the brain to treat the hydrocephalus.
+In this procedure, doctors do not place a shunt and instead create an opening between a ventricle and the subarachnoid space in the brain.
 This opening allows excess fluid to drain and be absorbed as usual.
 Sometimes a shunt is still necessary if the ventriculostomy does not cure the hydrocephalus.

-After placing a shunt, doctors measure head circumference Head Circumference Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
+After placing a shunt or doing a ventriculostomy, doctors measure head circumference Head Circumference Physical growth refers to an increase in body size (length or height and weight) and in the size of organs.
 From birth to about age 1 or 2 years, children grow rapidly.
 After this rapid infant... read more and determine how the child is developing.
 Imaging tests (such as computed tomography or magnetic resonance imaging) are done periodically.